Merkaffe/iAPS/README.md

 ## To Add to LoopWorkspace

-There is patch to add the OmnipodKit (private repo) pump manager to a fresh clone of LoopWorkspace.
+Included in the OmnipodKit repository is the patch to add the OmnipodKit (private repo) pump manager to a fresh clone of [LoopWorkspace](https://github.com/LoopKit/LoopWorkspace/).

+* This patch is valid for either `main` or `dev` branches for LoopWorkspace.

 The commands below should be pasted into Terminal with the path at the top-of-a-buildable LoopWorkspace directory.